 28. Venice is sinking

 It’s been said a lot, for a long time, so you might not believe it.
-But this is one fact about Italy that won’t change anytime soon: Venice is sinking.
+But this is one of those Italy facts that won’t change anytime soon: Venice is sinking.
 Not only is it sinking, but the Mediterranean Sea levels are rising.
 Every year in winter, the city floods.
 By 2100, it could be underwater.
 That’s the struggle of building a city on mud and reclaimed land.